Dassault Mirage III models in 1/32 scale

 Model of the Australian Mirage III O of the ARDU meant that a number of kit decals could be used, but the ARDU tail markings had to be made myself.

 The scheme is seen in the book of Breffort & Jouineau drawings (although it has some small errors).
-With a search with Google on the internet you will find real pictures of the ARDU planes.
+With a search with Google on the internet you will find real photos of the ARDU planes.

 The ARDU symbol was also found on